Member | Established: 1923 | Member

 SMO 4: Code of Ethics for Professional Accountants

-The Accounting Professional & Ethical Standards Board (APESB), an independent body that was established in 2006, sets the ethical requirements with which all members of the PAOs must comply.
-APESB has issued the Accounting Professional & Ethical Standard (APES) 110 Code of Ethics for Professional Accountants (including Independence Standards), which is based on the IESBA Code of Ethics for Professional Accountants (including Independence Standards).
+The Accounting Professional & Ethical Standards Board (APESB) continues to establish the ethical requirements applicable to members of the professional accountancy organizations in Australia through Accounting Professional & Ethical Standard 110 Code of Ethics for Professional Accountants (including Independence Standards) (APES 110), which remains aligned with the latest International Code of Ethics for Professional Accountants (including International Independence Standards) issued by the International Ethics Standards Board for Accountants (IESBA).

 Current Status: Sustain